snehi23/SER502_Compiler_and_Interpreter/README.md

 # SER502_Compiler_and_Interpreter
-Language Design Project using flex and bison for compiler and python for interpreter [Run time environment]
+Language Design Project using flex and bison for compiler and C# for interpreter [Run time environment]

 Steps to generate G28.g28 executable